Replit vs GitHub Codespaces: Which Cloud IDE Fits Your Workflow Best?

 GitHub Codespaces

 GitHub Codespaces creates cloud development environments that integrate natively with your GitHub workflow.
-The platform provides fully configured, secure environments that feel like your local machine but run in the cloud.
+It provides fully configured, secure environments that feel like your local machine but run in the cloud.
 Each codespace launches from GitHub repositories with preconfigured settings based on dev container files.

 Codespaces’ capabilities include: